syncfusion-content/xamarin-docs/Xamarin/Chat/Typing indicator.md

 The avatar view in the typing indicator can be customized to show only starting alphabet of the user name or only image of the user as avatar by using [ChatTypingIndicator.AvatarViewType](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.ChatTypingIndicator~AvatarViewType.html) property.

-To change the `AvatarViewType` in typing indicator, follow the code example:
+To change the `AvatarViewType` in typing indicator, refer the below code example:

 {% tabs %}
 {% highlight xaml %}